 - Select the note that has the natural harmonic.
 (It doesn’t matter if you select it within the tablature staff or the standard-notation staff.)

 - You’ll see the natural harmonic icon in the current notations panel.
 Click that icon to remove the natural harmonic marking.

 How a harmonic affects notation and playback

-In a tablature track: If you add a natural harmonic to a note, then its written and sounded pitches will both be altered according to the fret/string and track tuning.
+In a tablature instrument: If you add a natural harmonic to a note, then its written and sounded pitches will both be altered according to the fret/string and instrument tuning.
 (Our system knows how each possible natural harmonic affects each note on a fretboard.)
 Also, we will put angle brackets around the note in tablature, and the note in standard notation will use a diamond notehead:

-In a non-tablature track: If you add a natural harmonic to a note, we only change its notehead.
+In a non-tablature instrument: If you add a natural harmonic to a note, we only change its notehead.

 Artificial harmonics in tablature